texttheater/SPIEGELCaptions/README.md

     $ find articles -name \*.pdf | sed -e 's/pdf/txt/' | parallel make

-To extract caption halves from the text files:
+To extract captions halves from the text files:

-    $ find articles -name \*.txt -exec cat {} \; | ./collect
+    $ find articles -name \*.txt -exec cat {} \; | ./collect | ./filter > captions.txt

+After adding new filters to `filter`, re-run the above command.
+Or, if you don’t have the article text files anymore:

+    $ make refilter

-This will overwrite `part1.txt` and `part2.txt`, which in their distributed version are based on the DER SPIEGEL archives of 2001–2014.
+This will overwrite `captions.txt`.

+The `captions.txt` currently in the repository is based on the DER SPIEGEL archives of 2001–2014.

 To make a random tweet and post it: